MikeWarriner/CrowPanel7inch/README.md

 Note down any errors in the process and fix them as you go.
 If you find steps missing or broken please let me know!

+FAQ:

+1. Raspberry PI blocks /dev/ttyUSB0 in the default Ubuntu installations(!).
+This is because of some Braille software that is installed by default.

+Remove it with the following:

+sudo apt remove brltty

+and after a reboot all works fine.